uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 Calculation can take up to 5 seconds to run, so we recommend the software waits 5 seconds – this is optional, the software does not have to retrieve the tax calculation information at this point
 >a. [retrieve a self-assessment tax calculation metadata](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-metadata_get_accordion) endpoint for a given
-CalculationID – this will provide high-level data about the calculation including the calculation type ‘crystallised’ or ‘In Year’, the total income tax and NIC calculated, and details of which of the other calculation endpoints are relevant to that calculation.
+CalculationID – this will provide high-level data about the calculation including the calculation type ‘crystallised’ or ‘In Year’, the total Income Tax and NIC calculated, and details of which of the other calculation endpoints are relevant to that calculation.
 For example, if no messages have been generated during the calculation, this end point will show you that, so you do not need to call that endpoint.</br>
->b. [retrieve the calculated Income Tax and National Insurance contributions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-income-tax-and-nics-calculated_get_accordion) for a given NINO and Calculation ID – This endpoint provides the detail of income tax and NICs calculated, including detail of the rate bands applied to each income source and any tax deducted at source.</br>
+>b. [retrieve the calculated Income Tax and National Insurance contributions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-income-tax-and-nics-calculated_get_accordion) for a given NINO and Calculation ID – This endpoint provides the detail of Income Tax and NICs calculated, including detail of the rate bands applied to each income source and any tax deducted at source.</br>
 >c. [retrieve the taxable income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-taxable-income_get_accordion) that has been used in the self-assessment tax